-Alvechurch Village - Withybed Green - Rowney Green - Hopwood - Bordesley - Weatheroak
+Alvechurch Village - Withybed Green - Rowney Green - Hopwood - Bordesley - Weatheroak heritage.
+It is our responsibility, collectively and individually, to preserve it and to evolve and develop it in an appropriate way.

 The Parish lies in a rural setting, in Green Belt between Birmingham and Redditch